stzn/TIL/SwiftCodeOrganization/README.md

 When developing for multithreaded platforms such as iOS and macOS, we need to consider and evaluate how thread dispatching affects the composition, correctness, and ease of use of the system.

-As a rule of thumb, we prefer to let the clients of our APIs decide to dispatch to appropriate threads if needed.
-We do so since we can’t predict the client’s needs.
-Some clients may want to update the UI (thus, dispatch to the main thread), while others may have to carry on mapping and to combine the data with other operations (thus, benefitting from background threads).
+As a rule of thumb, we prefer to let the clients of our APIs decide to dispatch to appropriate threads if needed since we can’t predict the client’s needs.
+Some clients may want to update the UI (need to dispatch to the main thread), while others may have to carry on mapping and to combine the data with other operations (maybe need to dispatch background threads).

 Another possible solution is to allow the clients to provide the desired dispatch queue for the completion callbacks (via dependency injection, for example).

-Regardless of the technique we choose, it’s always a good idea to provide documentation to the clients of our APIs to help them use the APIs correctly (as we intended them to).
+In any solution, it’s always a good idea to provide documentation to the clients of our APIs to help them use the APIs correctly (as we intended them to).

 # Do we want the operation to proceed regardless of whether `self` still exists when the closure is called?